thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-10-mqtt-web-application-using-javascript-and-websockets.md

 #### JS: Writing the `updateScroll` function

-In the last section we styled the _messages_ div and made it scrollable.
+In the last section, we styled the _messages_ div and made it scrollable.
 One more nice feature would be if the messages box scrolled when it is full.

 {% highlight javascript %}
 // Updates #messages div to auto-scroll